Lung cancer

 Staging lung cancer

-The tests described above help your specialist work out how far the cancer has spread.
-This is known as staging, and it helps your health care team recommend the best treatment for you.
+The tests described above help show what type of lung cancer you have and how far it has spread.
+Called staging, this helps your doctors recommend the best treatment for you.

-• Limited stage – cancer is only on one side of the chest and in one part of the lung, nearby lymph nodes may also be affected.
+• Limited disease (stages 1–3) – cancer is only on one side of the chest and in one part of the lung; nearby lymph nodes may also be affected.

-• Extensive stage – cancer has spread widely through the lung, to the other lung, to lymph nodes on the other side of the chest or to other areas of the body.
+• Extensive disease (stage 4) – cancer has spread to the other lung, to lymph nodes on the other side of the chest or to other areas in the body.

 Prognosis for lung cancer